automl/CARL/README.md

 - [RNADesign](https://github.com/automl/learna/), an environment for RNA design given structure constraints with structures from different datasets to choose from

+- [dm_control](https://github.com/deepmind/dm_control), environments based on the MuJoCo physics engine.
+The environments are extended with different context features.

 ![Screenshot of each environment included in CARL.](./docs/source/figures/envs_overview.png)

 For more information, check out our [documentation](https://carl.readthedocs.io/en/latest/)!